apiacademy/ansible-consul-demo/README.md

 1. Make sure to also edit `group_vars/all.yml` and enter the IP(s) of all servers that you allocated as consul servers.
 The entries in hosts and group_vars.all.yml must correspond to each other!
+1. While you are in `group_vars/all.yml` you may also want to change the `shell_user` variable.
+By default it is set to "ubuntu" because that's what AWS wants to log into your Ubuntu servers in as, but another user may make sense to you.
 1. In AWS EC2, the root username for Ubuntu servers is called: `ubuntu`.
 If you spin your servers up somewhere where that is not the case, edit `group_vars/all.yml` and modify the value of the `ansible_ssh_user: ubuntu` variable.
 1. Create `ssh` folder under this checkout (same level as README)
 1. Save a private SSH key that corresponds to the root user on all your new servers
    under: `ssh/private-key.pem`